taurr/embedded-template-rs/application/README.md

 ### Inner workspace

-Located in the `cross` folder, this workspace is for target specific code and files.
+Located in the `target-crates` folder, this workspace is for target specific code and files.

 Chip and target information to the build-tools are provided by the `xtask` command system as CLI arguments and ENV variables .